CosmWasm/cw-plus/packages/cw721/README.md

 If the token is unknown, returns an error.
 Return type is `OwnerResponse{owner}`.

-`ApprovedForAll{owner}` - List all operators that can access all of the owner's tokens.
-Return type is `ApprovedForAllResponse`
+`ApprovedForAll{owner, include_expired}` - List all operators that can
+access all of  the owner's tokens.
+Return type is `ApprovedForAllResponse`.
+If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

 `NumTokens{}` - Total number of tokens issued